andydlindsay/lectures/breakout-ti-prep/README.md

 * Did anything unexpected happen? (eg. a word/term you'd never heard or a question you'd never seen)
 * What went well?
 What parts of the interview were you happiest with?
 * What went poorly?
 What parts of the interview could be improved on?
+* Based on your interaction with the interviewer, is this an employer you'd like to work for?

 ### Useful Links
 * [FreeCodeCamp](https://www.freecodecamp.org/)